Exfoliation (cosmetology): Ablative laser resurfacing

 Most commonly used for facial rejuvenation, this exfoliation process utilizes a laser to treat flaws on the skin surface.
 This method of exfoliation is most effective for treating wrinkles and discoloration.
 Carbon dioxide lasers, erbium lasers, and combinations of these are examples of the types of ablative lasers that are used in the resurfacing process.

 The top outer layer of the skin is removed by the laser, which simultaneously heats the layer of skin lying beneath it.
 This process encourages collagen growth, which will improve the texture and tightness of the skin.
 The top layer of the skin will continue to heal and grow back to reveal a smoother and tighter appearance.

 Fractional versions of ablative lasers have also recently been developed.
-These are designed to leave minimal amounts of untreated tissue on the skin to provide quicker healing time and less side effects.
+These are designed to leave minimal amounts of untreated tissue on the skin to provide quicker healing time and fewer side effects.

 Ablative laser resurfacing has multiple risks associated with the exfoliation process.
 These risks include: redness, swelling, itching, pain, acne, infection, skin discoloration, and scarring.

 To have ablative laser resurfacing performed, one must consult with a doctor to review suitability of the procedure.